-I help clients understand complex regulatory issues so that they can quickly solve their legal problems.
+I help clients understand and solve complex regulatory problems so they can meet their business objectives.

 About Christy

-Christy Burrow has a broad communications practice that spans the wireless, broadcast (television and radio) and cable industries.
-She represents traditional and new media companies, as well as investors and lenders, in complex financial transactions, policy advocacy and in responding to governmental investigations.
-She works extensively on spectrum issues and advises both major corporations and small businesses on business structure and opportunities related to transactions, financings and Federal Communications Commission (FCC) auction participation.
+Christy has a broad communications practice that spans the broadcast (television and radio), wireless, and cable industries.
+She represents traditional and new media companies, as well as investors and lenders, in complex financial transactions, on policy advocacy, and in responding to governmental investigations.
+She also works with commercial and noncommercial programming networks, including PBS and NPR, on communications policy and regulatory issues.

 Education